Buyouts in the water cycle management sector

 We analyse the purchase of companies in the water cycle management sector from the corporate finance perspective.
 In this case we talk about Gestagua, which has bought 100% from Valoriza Agua.

 Companies in the water cycle management sector have recently been moving towards inorganic growth through M&A transactions.
-These acquisitions are helping to achieve rapid growth, avoiding barriers to entry such as long-term concessions and helping to achieve geographic diversification that would otherwise be very difficult to achieve.
+These mergers and acquisitions are helping to achieve rapid growth, avoiding barriers to entry such as long-term concessions and helping to achieve geographic diversification that would otherwise be very difficult to achieve.

 Companies in the water cycle management sector have recently been tending towards inorganic growth through M&A transactions.